jturn130/eatable/README.md

 ## For Developers: The Eatable API

-Eatable isn't just for the home chef—businesses can leverage these features with the Eatable API.
+Eatable isn't just for the home chef—businesses can leverage these features with the RESTful Eatable API.
 Thanks to the API, companies can tailor their products and services, as they have their customers' taste preferences at their fingertips.

 ###### Get a user's ID given their email address
 You want: `/api/users/<string:email>`